-What’s interesting about this advice is that it assumes authentic communication is new age gobble-de-gook and less serious than what is useful.
+Furthermore, what’s interesting about this advice is that it assumes authentic communication is new-age gobble-de-gook and less serious than what is useful.
 It assumes that all storytelling is long, personal tales of intimate details.

 But do these folks really prefer to talk data only?

-Over and over, skeptical people leave Interact Studio with a shift in perception in what’s possible when they present.
+Over and over, skeptical people leave Interact Studio with a shift in perception of what’s possible when they present.

 I’ve learned that everyone is unique and has something important to say about life.
 If you give people a warm opportunity to speak authentically, they will take you up on it.
 They will take their expertise and add to it their stories, insights and experiences.

-When I work with a group of skeptics I ask, “Do you want to engage people in such a way that they will find you meaningful and memorable?”
+When I work with a group of skeptics, I like to ask, “Do you want to engage people in such a way that they will find you meaningful and memorable?”
 If so, let’s look at the science of whole-brain-engagement.

 Roger W. Sperry was the biologist who rocked the world and took the 1971 Nobel Peace Prize with his research on the functions of the human brain.
 He discovered the right-brain-left-brain dichotomy of the brain: the left brain handles logical, factual and analytical thinking.
 It thinks serially and reduces its thoughts to numbers, letters and words.

 The right brain is the conceptual brain that deals with the big picture, concepts, stories and short-term memory.
 It thinks in pictures and can help make sense of information.

 At Interact we call these pictures “storybites” that can be found in relevant examples, analogies and illustrations.